DNPLab/DNPLab/docs/source/examples.rst

 Import Data and Process FID (Bruker Format)
 ===========================================
 This example uses the example script: *example_process_1Dbruker.py*.
-The script demonstrates the following features of dnplab:
+The script demonstrates the following features of dnpLab:

 #.
 Load a single FID (Bruker format)
 #.
 Perform an offset correction